 How America was tricked into becoming capitalist

-In Benjamin Franklin’s society during “the good years” were unemployment and social exclusion virtually non-existent, and the economy flourished.
-And of this prosperity was particularly Benjamin Franklin the great architect.
-A note from the American colonial history: Benjamin Franklin visited England several times as colonial official representative.
-At one point the English officials asked how it was the colonies managed to collect enough taxes to build poorhouses, and how they were able to handle the great burden of caring for the poor.
+In Benjamin Franklin’s society during “the good years”, unemployment and social exclusion were virtually non-existent, and the economy flourished.
+Particularly Benjamin Franklin was the great architect of this prosperity.
+A note from the American colonial history: Benjamin Franklin visited England several times as the official colonial representative.
+At one point the English officials asked how it was that the colonies managed to collect enough taxes to build poorhouses, and how they were able to handle the great burden of caring for the poor.
 Franklin’s reply was most revealing: “We have no poorhouses in the Colonies, and if we had, we would have no one to put in them, as in the Colonies there is not a single unemployed man, no poor and no vagabonds.”
 He went on to explain the underlying reason for this: “It is because in the Colonies we issue our own paper money.
-We call it Colonial Script, and we issue only enough to move all goods freely from the producers to the Consumers; and as we create our money, we control the purchasing power of money, and have no interest to pay.”
+We call it Colonial Scrip, and we issue only enough to move all goods freely from the producers to the Consumers; and as we create our money, we control the purchasing power of money, and have no interest to pay.”
 (Quotations are taken from the internet).

-Less well known is perhaps the background to these “good times”.
-The root cause of these was Franklin’s deep knowledge and understanding of the old and extremely smooth functioning English socio-economic TALLY SYSTEM, which had been invented by the medieval King Henry I, to then have been applied with great success in England for hundreds of years.
-As said, Benjamin Franklin was very familiar with this system, and introduced an enhanced version of it into of the colonies, first in Pennsylvania, later spreading to other colonies.
-Henry I’s tally system was characterized by that it was the king, and he alone (“the Crown”), who had the full power over society’s money, the so-called tally sticks, not bankers so that in a capitalist society.
-Franklin did not use wooden sticks (tally sticks) as Henry I, but instead paper money (colonial scripts) with the same function, manufactured and administered by the Colonial Board of Directors (the popular representation).
-What is important here was thus that in Franklin ́s society was it the colonial Board alone, not bankers, that had power over society’s money.
-Which was a big thorn in contemporary English banker’s eyes, and the reason that England finally decided to sabotage Franklin’s socio-economic system.
-This was done partly in 1751, partly in 1764, when the English these years introduced together two Franklin ́s system countervailing laws in the colonies, the so-called CURRENCY ACTS, laws that basically forbade Franklin’s tally-like system, and instead decreed a Central Banking economic, ie capitalist, principle, that society’s money was something that should be lent at interest in banks.
+Less well known is perhaps the background of these “good times”.
+The root cause of these was Franklin’s deep knowledge and understanding of the old and extremely smoothly functioning English socio-economic TALLY SYSTEM, which had been invented by the medieval King Henry I and then applied with great success in England for hundreds of years.
+As mentioned, Benjamin Franklin was very familiar with this system, and introduced an enhanced version of it into the colonies, first in Pennsylvania, from where it later spread to other colonies.
+Henry I’s tally system was characterized by the king, and he alone (“the Crown”), having the full power over society’s money, the so-called tally sticks – not bankers, as in a capitalist society.
+Franklin did not use wooden sticks (tally sticks) as Henry I did, but instead used paper money (colonial script), which had the same function, manufactured and administered by the Colonial Board of Directors (the popular representation).

-especially as “the good years” were not remote in time, times people remembered; they had SOMETHING BETTER TO COMPARE WITH.
-(In this connection it may be mentioned that the famous British writer GEORGE ORWELL in his classic novel “1984” discusses the question of how a given power elite should act to maintain its once attained power.
-A risk to the power elite is that the “masses”, ie the public, will have reason to rebel.
+It was not long after the introduction of these laws’ that the colonial societies changed drastically for the worse.
+Unemployment, social exclusion and poverty quickly became the new hallmark of these communities.
+This naturally caused a growing and widespread discontent among the public over time, especially as the people had not yet forgotten “the good years”; they had SOMETHING BETTER TO COMPARE WITH.
+(In this connection it may be mentioned that the famous British writer GEORGE ORWELL in his classic novel “1984” discusses the question of how a given power elite should act to maintain power once it has been attained.
+One risk that the power elite runs is that the “masses”, i.e. ,the public, will have reason to rebel.
 Here is what Orwell says: “The masses never revolt of their own accord, and they never revolt merely because they are oppressed.
-Indeed, so long as they are not permitted to have STANDARDS OF COMPARISON (my caps), they never become aware that they are oppressed.”
+Indeed, so long as they are not permitted to have STANDARDS OF COMPARISON [my emphasis], they never become aware that they are oppressed.”
 Orwell also says: “If it once became general, wealth would confer no distinction.”
-It was the mentioned great dissatisfaction among the public with a deteriorating situation in society, nota bene, that was the true cause of the American Revolution, nothing else.
-Revolutionaries ideal was the recollection they still had of “the good years”; it was the restoration of Franklin’s society that was revolutionaries dream and goal.
-Several generations of American youth have subsequently been brought up with a society lie, ie falsification of history, it was yearning for freedom from English supremacy that was the primary cause of the revolution in the 1700s, but that is not true.
+It was the public’s above-mentioned immense dissatisfaction with society’s deterioration that was, NB, the true cause of the American Revolution – nothing else.
+The ideal of the revolutionaries was the recollection they still had of “the good years”; it was the restoration of Franklin’s society that was the revolutionaries’ dream and goal.
+Several generations of American youth have subsequently been brought up with a societal lie, i.e., falsification of history, that it was a yearning for freedom from English supremacy that was the primary cause of the revolution in the 1700’s, but that is not true.
 It was the desire to restore “the good years” that triggered the revolution.
 The desire for freedom and independence from England arose only at a later stage.

-basics are borrowed from Henry I’s and Benjamin Franklin ́s respective tally system, but significantly modernized by Per, including the addition of several “keys” based on inter alia Per ́s math skills, for it to work smoothly.
-Through these keys it is possible to achieve a thriving societal economy entirely without inflation, that is beneficial for almost all people.
-But before any change can occur, people must come to the realization that the current system represents not only a huge problem, but actually a gigantic crime, and THE UNDERSTANDING why this is so.
-It is for this purpose Per Lundgren has written his trilogy.
+The question then is whether these gloomy findings can be altered in any way?
+Well, I guess many would agree that it more of the same (capitalism) will not provide a solution, considering 224 years of failure.
+Per Lundgren suggests in his trilogy ‘s Part III a new socio-economic system, in which the basics are borrowed from Henry I’s and Benjamin Franklin ́s tally systems.
+But the system has been significantly modernized by Per, including the addition of several “keys” based on, among other things, Per’s mathematical skills, in order for the system to work smoothly.
+Through these keys it is possible to achieve a thriving non-inflationary socio economic system that is beneficial for almost all people.
+But before any change can occur, people must not only come to the realization that the current system represents not only a huge problem, but actually constitutes a gigantic crime, but also AN UNDERSTANDING of why this is so.
+It is for this reason that Per Lundgren has written his trilogy.